OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 - - **opae-test**: Contains a testing framework for the OPAE SDK.
 - **linux-dfl**: Contains Linux kernel-level driver source code and build scripts.
 - **intel-ofs-fim**: Contains the source code, build scripts and verification suite for FPGA RTL source code
-- **ofs-hld-shim**: Contains the necessary files to generate Shim/BSP for Intel OFS Cards, using OPAE SDK Interfaces.
+- **ofs-hld-shim**: Contains the necessary files to generate Shim/BSP for OFS Cards, using OPAE SDK Interfaces.

 <a name="heading-1.4"></a>

 ### **1.4 Intended Audience**

-The information in this document is intended for customers evaluating the Intel Open FPGA Stack for Intel Stratix 10 FPGA on the Intel PAC D5005.
+The information in this document is intended for customers evaluating the Open FPGA Stack for Intel Stratix 10 FPGA on the Intel PAC D5005.
 This document will cover key topics related to initial setup and development, with links for deeper dives on the topics discussed therein.

 <a name="heading-1.5"></a>